gautams01/GPU-Compute-Management-Engine/README.md

 ▼

 **04 — Vet Vendors & Price Hardware**
-*tab: Vendor Spec*
+*tab: Vendor Spec & Contracts*
 > "Who do we buy from, and what is a fair price for each GPU spec?"

-Cross-check vendor catalogs (GPU type, fabric, config, price), fit a sign-constrained ridge regression for a "fair" price benchmark, and score prospective vendors against an 8-part diligence framework.
+Cross-check vendor catalogs (GPU type, fabric, config, price), fit a sign-constrained ridge regression for a "fair" price benchmark, and score prospective vendors against an 8-part diligence framework that highlights key negotiating points for the contract-signing process.
+A reference guide covers GPU hardware specs, scale-up/scale-out topologies (e.g., rail-alignment, fat-trees), parallelism strategies, and data center operator rankings.

 ▼

-**05 — Optimize the Purchase Plan**
+**05 — Read the Market Context**
-*tab: Compute Supply → Supply Filling Engine*
+*tab: Supply Chain Bottlenecks*
-> "Which GPUs, how many, from which vendors — under what risk limits?"
+> "How long will aggregate compute supply stay constrained — buy now, or wait?"

-Supply Filling Engine's optimization pass maximizes expected profit subject to portfolio guardrails (vendor concentration, cash-prepay caps, DC-tier limits).
-Emits a ranked buy list with quantity, vendor, and timing.
+Zooms out from our book to the full semiconductor stack (wafers → packaging → HBM → GPUs → systems → DC), tracking ~200 companies critical to the supply chain and marking the pacing chokepoints.
+Structural bottlenecks → lock in now; loosening → wait before signing take-or-pay.

 ▼